houstonappleadmins/houstonappleadmins.github.io/about.md

 ### More Information

-Make sure you check out these other great Texas MacAdmins groups:
+Make sure you check out these other great groups in the Texas Apple Admins network:

 [Austin](http://austinappleadmins.org)
 [Dallas](http://dallasappleadmins.org)